 A couple of points to help make managing your WSBC claims easier.

 End dates are very important with WSBC claims.
 You can keep track of the end date and/or number of visits remaining on the main page of the claim.

-A standard treatment block is approved for 6 weeks, and a post-surgical treatment block is approved for 8 weeks.
-The treatment block begins on the first date of service after the assessment block.
+The treatment period begins at the next visit after the Physiotherapy Initial Assessment or the Post-Surgical Physiotherapy Initial Assessment and you may provide up to 15 visits or six calendar weeks of treatments, whichever is reached earlier.
 Approximately 2 weeks before the end date you’ll need to determine whether the patient will be discharged or if they require an extension.

 If an extension is to be requested, you’ll want to prepare the extension request report and make sure to submit it at least 7 days before the Physiotherapy Treatment Period or the current Extension ends, but no earlier than the third calendar week in the Physiotherapy Treatment Period or the current Extension period.
 Ideally, this would be on a day that the patient is in the office for treatment.
-The date of service on the extension report must match the date that the fee code for the block was billed.
+The date of service on the extension report must match the date that the fee code for the extension report was billed.

-If the patient is going to be discharged and no extension is being requested, you’ll wait until the last approved date of treatment and bill the discharge report and treatment block together.
+If the patient is going to be discharged and no extension is being requested, you’ll wait until the last approved treatment visit and bill the discharge report and final treatment visit together.
 The date of service on the discharge report must match the last date the patient was in for treatment and you must submit the Discharge Report within 14 days of the patient’s last visit.

-See the details of the claim to date, like amounts billed and paid, and visit counts:
+See an overview of the claim to date, like amounts billed and paid, and visit counts:

 Add notes or Tasks to create reminders regarding a specific claim.